 Ericeira, the very first surf town on our road trip through Portugal, turned out to be unbelievably pretty.
-We slowly vowed trough the town and came face to face with the public library.
+We slowly vowed through the town and came face to face with the public library.
 Just look at it!
 What a beauty, isn’t it?
 Undeniably, one of the most beautiful buildings we have seen in the area.

-At first, the beautiful building was Grande Casino of Ericeira that was later transformed into the cinema only to be reconstructed and reopened as the Cultural Centre in 1995.
+At first, the beautiful building was the Grande Casino of Ericeira that was later transformed into the cinema only to be reconstructed and reopened as the Cultural Centre in 1995.

 #7.
 Go on a day trip

 Beyond Ericeira lies a wealth of day trip options.
 Some of the most amazing tourist attractions, surf towns and captivating fishing villages where the way of life has changed very little are just a short ride away either by car or bus.
 Whether heading north or south from Ericeira, discover the best places to visit with our suggestions.